-A variety of habitats exist at the park.
+A variety of habitats exist at the Park.
 The Green Point path passes through low dense balsam fir and red spruce forest.
 The Peat Bog Trail includes a boardwalk over a 7-acre boreal peat bog that is surrounded by black spruce.
-Many neo-tropical migrant birds may be seen along the coastal and inland trails, and the bog walk.
+Many neo-tropical migrant birds may be seen along the coastal and inland trails and the bog walk.

 Permanent residents include Spruce Grouse, Gray Jay, Common Raven, Boreal Chickadee and White-winged and Red Crossbills.
 Some other species include Common Eider, Merlin, Yellow-bellied Flycatchers, kinglets, Swainson’s, Bicknell's, and Hermit Thrush, two dozen species of warblers, Lincoln’s Sparrows, Dark-eyed Junco, and seabirds.
-(We may see some migrating shorebirds, though most are seen in August and September on their way south after breeding in the far north of Canada.
+We may see some migrating shorebirds, though most are seen in August and September on their way south after breeding in the far north of Canada.